ziyewang/MetaBinner/README.md

 ```sh
 ./run.sh input_path/contigs.fasta 1000 4
 ```
-Note:The coverage_new.tsv file should be put into the "input_path" and if the sample numbers of the long read samples and the short read samples are not different, you may need to change the "split_coverage.py"
+Note:The coverage_new.tsv file should be put into the "input_path" and if the sample numbers of the long read samples and the short read samples are different, you need to change the "split_coverage.py"